-Our management, with the participation of the chief executive officer ("CEO") and chief financial officer ("CFO") of DEP GP, has evaluated the effectiveness of our disclosure controls and procedures as of March 31, 2008.
+Our management, with the participation of the chief executive officer ("CEO") and chief financial officer ("CFO") of DEP GP, has evaluated the effectiveness of our disclosure controls and procedures, as of the end of the period covered on this report.
 Based on their evaluation, the CEO and CFO of our general partner have concluded that our disclosure controls and procedures (as defined in Rule 13a-15(e)) are effective at a reasonable assurance level.

-There have been no changes in our internal control over financial reporting (as defined in Rule 13a-15(f) under the Securities Exchange Act of 1934) during the first quarter of 2008 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There have been no changes in our internal control over financial reporting (as defined in Rule 13a-15(f) under the Securities Exchange Act of 1934) during the second quarter of 2008 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.